MaxMorning/Image-Convolution-Based-on-AVX2-FMA/README.md

 ```
 ## Run demos
 ### Step 1.
 Rename image as 1.bmp, and put it in the same directory as executable file.
-The image cannot be compressed.You can download test image here:
+The image cannot be compressed, which means, if the image is w * h * 3, its size should be (54 + w * h * 3) byte.

 ### Step 2.
 Run program with passing thread(pthread OpenMP) / process(MPI) number.
 Here is a example that use 4 threads: